plugcommunity/documentation/api/endpoints/bans_add.md

 The bans/add endpoint enables you to ban a user.

-**Note**: you need to have sufficient permissions in the room to access this resource.
+**Note**: You need to have sufficient permissions in the room to access this resource.

 **Reason**: The reason member is set as a single number which represent the following reasons:
 **1**: (VIOLATING_COMMUNITY_RULES) User violated the community rules